cleppo/example.com-web-demo/README.md

 References:
 -------

-Since this is a work-in-progress, for learning/demonstration purposes I do not have a reliable set of references/sources for the code shown here.
+Since this is a work-in-progress, for learning/demonstration purposes I do not yet have a reliable set of references/sources for the code shown here.
 Once I get everything working at a satisfactory level, I will credit my sources as best I can.

 So far I will say that Jeff Geerling's work has been a great influence in my learning so far and I will reference his source material in this section when I am able to.